ibm-functions/composer/docs/COMBINATORS.md

 // specify a sequence of actions composer.action('helloAndBye', { sequence: ['hello', 'bye'] })
 ```
-The action may de defined by providing the code for the action as a string, as a Javascript function, or as a file name.
+The action may be defined by providing the code for the action as a string, as a Javascript function, or as a file name.
 Alternatively, a sequence action may be defined by providing the list of sequenced actions.
 The code (specified as a string) may be annotated with the kind of the action runtime.

-### Environment capture
+### Environment capture in actions

 Javascript functions used to define actions cannot capture any part of their declaration environment.
 The following code is not correct as the declaration of `name` would not be available at invocation time:
 ```javascript